lacimarsik/4water.org/README.md

 ### Do changes

-Also do local commits.
+Do some commits locally.
 See how the page looks like, test it (we have no formal testing at the moment)

 ### Push